Courses Descriptions 2025

 Consequently, topics can cover a wide spectrum of discussions as to how we see ourselves, existentialism, living the good life, finding meaning in life, love, beauty and liberty.
 The format will be relaxed and friendly and on a fortnightly basis to ensure that there is plenty of time to read the material circulated beforehand and to facilitate discussions on the questions raised.

-When: Thursdays, 3.30-5pm; starting fortnightly from 15th February
+When: Thursdays, 3.30-5pm; starting fortnightly from 6th February; then the first Thursday of each term.

 Where: via Zoom